FORESTIERE patterned his underground world after the ancient

-his native land.
-The Roman arches dominate the underground landscape while
+catacombs of his native land.
+The Roman arches dominate the

-network of rooms, grottos, and passageways once honeycombed almost 10
+grottos, and passageways once honeycombed almost 10 acres, and

-most people of his time—above ground in hot,
+lived by most people of his time—above ground in hot,

 |Amazing Underground Sights and Wonders

-IT HAS been said that “Beauty is in the eyes of the
+IT HAS been said that “Beauty is in the eye of

-into the cool, welcoming arms of nature-shaded rooms and courtyards.
-Amazingly, the
+welcoming arms of nature-shaded rooms and courtyards.
+Amazingly, the underground climates here

 A Fresno County and